FAQs | Learning languages in Munich

 We can arrange individual training and company courses for you, usually within one week.

-Note: If you need a language student visa for Germany, please allow several weeks or up to 3 months for processing time, depending on the country where you are applying from.
+Note: If you need a language student visa for Germany, please allow at least 3 months for processing time.
 You should check for additional information with your consulate as well.

 You can register for German and English courses using the easy to fill out online enrolment form on our website.
 After that you receive a confirmation email, followed by step by step information on how to proceed.
 If you have any questions or need additional support for enrolment, please contact us.